Cooking With Wood

 By Christie Vanover, Pitmaster, GirlsCanGrill.com

 When cooking over live fire, picking the right fuel source is as important as choosing what food to prepare.
 The fuel you select will impact the final flavor of your meal and even plays a role in cleanup.
+Check out the tips below on cooking with wood.

 Starting your fire